 The South Region covers two counties, Miami-Dade and Monroe.
 Captain Steven Smith, a 24-year veteran with DIF, is also the statewide PIP coordinator and publishes a monthly newsletter called The PIP Source.
-In the Miami office, there are three squads, each dedicated to investigating PIP fraud.
+In the Miami office, and consists of four squads; two auto fraud and two general fraud.
 Working closely with the dedicated prosecutors at the Miami-Dade State Attorney’s office, they made 226 presentations and 227 arrests, resulting in a strong impact on PIP fraud in South Florida.
-There are three PIP squads in this region.

 South Region Commander

 Captain Steve Smith

 Captain Smith has almost 32 years in state government.
 He graduated from Florida International University in 1979 with a bachelor’s degree in criminal justice and started with the Division of Insurance Fraud in 1988.
 He was promoted to captain of the south region in 2002 and supervises five squads (four PIP fraud squads and one general fraud squad).
 He was also appointed PIP fraud coordinator for the state in 2010.

 Lt.
 Violeta Serrano has been with the Division since 1999, originally hired under the Division’s trainee investigator program.
 She was the agency’s most productive detective before being promoted to lieutenant in 2004 to lead one of the PIP squads in Miami.
 Prior to joining DIF, Lt.
 Serrano was employed for a year by Miami Dade Police Department in uniform patrol.
 Lt.
 Serrano obtained her associate’s degree in criminology at Miami Dade College and a Bachelor of Science degree in criminology with a minor in sociology from Florida International University.

 Lieutenant Stanley Jean-Felix, General Fraud